ONLYOFFICE/office-js-api/Cell/ApiParagraph/Methods/RemoveElement.md

 # RemoveElement

 Removes an element using the position specified.
-If the element you remove is the last paragraph element (i.e. all the elements are removed from the paragraph), a new empty run is automatically created.
-If you want to add content to this run, use the ApiParagraph#GetElement method.
+<br>If the element you remove is the last paragraph element (i.e. all the elements are removed from the paragraph), a new empty run is automatically created.
+If you want to add content to this run, use the [ApiParagraph#GetElement](./GetElement.md) method.

 ## Syntax

-expression.
+expression.RemoveElement(nPos);

 `expression` - A variable that represents a [ApiParagraph](../ApiParagraph.md) class.